DiegoSLTS/gb/readme.md

 Before copying the .dll files you'll have to generate the .exe, and then copy the .dll files in the same folder for the emulator to work.

-You can load a rom from any location from your disk passing the absolut path between quotes as an argument when launching the emulator, or by editing the code in main.cpp and roms.h where a few paths are hardcoded.
+You can load a rom from any location from your disk passing the absolute path between quotes as an argument when launching the emulator, or by editing the code in main.cpp and roms.h where a few paths are hardcoded.
 This last method is just for testing purposes and I plan to replace it at some point with a setting or with a browse file window just like any other emulator.

 ## Current Features / Funcionalidad actual